-Our voice is produced when air from the lungs passes through the vocal cords in the larynx (voice box) causing the vocal cords to vibrate.
+Our voice is produced when air from the lungs passes through the vocal folds (vocal cords) in the larynx (voice box) causing the vocal folds to vibrate.
 This vibration produces a sound that is then modified and shaped by the vocal tract (throat, mouth and nasal passages).
 A voice problem or disorder can be caused by a problem in any part, or combination of parts, of this system.
 For more information on how the voice works, see this tutorial on the University of Minnisota Lions Voice Clinic's website.

 Symptoms of a voice disorder can include:

 - weak voice

 The causes of these symptoms are many and can include: